 Prohibition from management of independent schools directions

 From August 2015, schools must check whether staff appointed to management positions after that date are subject to a section 128 direction.
-This does not apply to staff promoted internally.
+This also applies to staff promoted internally from September 2018.

 The following staff are considered to be in management positions for the purpose of this check: